samsquire/wants/README.md

 This repository is to track my wants.

- * See my ideas repositories: [ideas1](https://github.com/samsquire/ideas) [ideas2](https://github.com/samsquire/ideas2) [ideas3](https://github.com/samsquire/ideas3)
+ * See my ideas repositories: [ideas1](https://github.com/samsquire/ideas) [ideas2](https://github.com/samsquire/ideas2) [ideas3](https://github.com/samsquire/ideas3) [ideas4](https://github.com/samsquire/ideas4)

 What do I want?

+# Utopia on earth

+The world becomes a good place to live.
+Everyone is doing what they want to do providing it is good things they want to do.
+People are doing work they enjoy and have a high standard of life.
+Everyone has money and money as an abstraction is used to provide all the benefits of a production signal.
+I'm not arguing for decadence, but a grateful society that is grateful for what it has.
+Everyone should be happy.
+Nobody should be desperate.
+Nobody should be forced into doing things they secretly do not want to do or secretly believe is not necessary.

 # Politics

 I think government should fund:

  * free schools
- * free higher education for vocational subjects - degrees where you can get a easily gt a job
+ * free higher education for vocational subjects - degrees where you can get a easily get a job
  * healthcare
  * cheap shelter